Some meetings definitely could have been emails. However, others simply have to happen.

 “We can continue talking about this later.
 Now, let’s go back to our previous subject.”

-If your team is still eager to talk, you can refer them to continue the conversation in the #random channel of your team communication app — like Pumble.
+And, if you sense that your team is still eager to talk, you can interrupt them to refer them to continue the conversation in the #random channel of your team communication app — like Pumble by CAKE.com.

 💡 Pumble Pro Tip